 and most forgotten, mass murderers: Interview with David Levesley from the March issue of GQ

-Posted in books, History, interviews, London, New Romantics
+Posted in books, History, interviews, London, New Romantics, Reviews

-Tagged 5x15, Blitz Kids, Canongate, cityscapes, EartH (Evolutionary Arts Hackney), GQ magazine, London Made Us, punk, Robert Elms, slums
+Tagged 5x15, Blitz Kids, Canongate, cityscapes, EartH (Evolutionary Arts Hackney), Evening Standard, GQ magazine, Guardian, London Made Us, punk, Robert Elms, slums

 from every significant Blitz Kid the day after Steve died…